MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 The Service Manager Windows PowerShell module contains cmdlets that are used in this scenario to manage data warehouse functions on the server that hosts the data warehouse.
 You must run all Windows PowerShell cmdlets as an administrator.
 To view the Windows PowerShell Help, type the **get-help** command, followed by the name of the cmdlet for which you want help.
 For example, type `get-help Set-SCDWJobSchedule`.

-The following cmdlets are used in this scenario:
+The following PowerShell cmdlets are used:

 |PowerShell cmdlets|Description|
 |----------------------|---------------|